wso2-extensions/identity-conditional-auth-typingdna/README.md

 2.Then deploy a sample application

-3. After that you need to add the connector & extensions to the folder
+3.After that you need to add the connector & extensions to the folder

   Adding TypingDNA plugins in authentication endpoint.